heiswayi/heiswayi.nrird.com/_posts/2017-03-04-equipment-tracking-web-application.md

 });
 ```

-Below is PHP code to work with DataTable for server-side processing:
+Below is the PHP code to work with DataTable for server-side processing:

 ```php
 <?php